Home Loan Interest Rates Australia

 |---|---|---|

-| Stamp duty / transfer duty | State government duty on the purchase | Often reduced/waived for eligible first-home buyers (thresholds and rules change).
-Always confirm with the SRO calculator. |
+| Stamp duty / transfer duty | State government duty on the purchase | Often reduced or waived for eligible first-home buyers depending on current thresholds. |

-| Conveyancing / legal | Contract review, settlement work, searches | Usually payable by you (banks won’t fund it).
-Book the contract review early if you’re auction shopping. |
+| Conveyancing / legal | Contract review, settlement work, searches | Usually payable by you.
+Book contract review early if auction shopping. |

-| Building & pest | Independent inspection reports | Private treaty usually lets you add conditions; auctions are unconditional, so do inspections beforehand. |
+| Building & pest | Independent inspection reports | Private treaty lets you add conditions; auctions are unconditional. |

-| Lender fees | Application, valuation, settlement/admin fees (if applicable) | Many lenders run fee waivers on standard home loans; we check what’s live at the time you apply. |
+| Lender fees | Application, valuation, settlement or admin fees if applicable | Some lenders waive these on standard home loans. |

-| LMI (if applicable) | Lenders Mortgage Insurance premium | Often capitalised into the loan; can be avoided via 20% deposit, some schemes, or a family guarantee (subject to eligibility). |
+| LMI (if applicable) | Lenders Mortgage Insurance premium | Can often be avoided with 20% deposit, some schemes or a family guarantee. |

-| Moving + set-up buffer | Utility connections, moving, small urgent fixes | A small buffer avoids “new home” credit cards that can hurt future borrowing power. |
+| Moving + set-up buffer | Utility connections, moving and small urgent fixes | A small buffer avoids relying on new credit after settlement. |

 Official resources: SRO Victoria — duty calculator.